wmorgan/dcos-docs/1.8/administration/virtual-networks/ip-per-container.md

 In the above example, we have defined three overlay networks.
 The overlay networks `dcos-1` and `dcos-2` basically retain the default overlay networks, and we have added another overlay network called `dcos-3` with subnet range `44.128.0.0/16`.
 When you create a network, you must give it a name and a subnet.
 That name is used to launch Marathon tasks and other Mesos frameworks tasks using this specific overlay network.

-**Note:** If you specify the same prefix and network mask for an overlay network, it will only work on one agent node.

 # Retrieving overlay network state

-Once the DC/OS installation is completed you can query the virtual network configuration using the `https://leader.mesos/overlay-master/state` endpoint from within the cluster.
-In the following, we show the resulting JSON.
+Once the DC/OS installation is complete you can query the virtual network configuration using the `https://leader.mesos/overlay-master/state` endpoint from within the cluster.
 The `network` key at the bottom lists the current overlay configuration and the `agents` key is a list showing how overlays are split across the Mesos agents.
 The following shows the network state when there is a single overlay in the cluster named `dcos`.

 ```json
     "agents": [